Shawn-Shan/fawkes/README.md

 `fawkes -d ./imgs --mode mid`

 ### Tips

-- Select the best mode for your need. `Low` protection is effective against most model trained by individual trackers with commodity face recongition model. `mid` is robust against most commercial models, such as Facebook tagging system. `high` is robust against powerful modeled trained using different face recongition API.
 - The perturbation generation takes ~60 seconds per image on a CPU machine, and it would be much faster on a GPU machine.
 Use `batch-size=1` on CPU and `batch-size>1` on GPUs.
 - Turn on separate target if the images in the directory belong to different person, otherwise, turn it off.
 - Run on GPU.
 The current fawkes package and binary does not support GPU.
 To use GPU, you need to clone this, install the required packages in `setup.py`, and replace tensorflow with tensorflow-gpu.
 Then you can run fawkes by `python3 fawkes/protection.py [args]`.